-- Place oats in blender and blend until fairly smooth.
-Mix together with baking soda and set aside.
+- Mix blended oats with baking soda and set aside.

 - Cream peanut butter, butter and sugars together until smooth.
 Add in egg and vanilla, beating until smooth.

-- Stir in oats.
+- Stir in oat mixture.
 Add in chocolate chips and mix until just combined.

 - Bake for 18-20 minutes until center is set.

-- Pipe out frosting along edges or to spell out Happy Birthday.
+- Pipe out frosting along edges and/or to spell out Happy Birthday.

 - Be sure to use certified gluten-free oats.
 Quick cooking oats or regular old fashioned oats both work well to be blended into oat flour.